cea-hpc/modules/doc/source/module.rst

- * Conflict Unload: unload of the *modulefiles* declared as a :mfcmd:`conflict` of the loading *modulefile* or if it is the same *modulefile* than the one loading but with a different set of variant.
+ * Conflict Unload: unload of the *modulefiles* declared as a :mfcmd:`conflict` of the loading *modulefile* or if it is the same *modulefile* than the one loading but with a different set of variant or coming from a different modulepath.

  * Requirement Load: load of the *modulefiles* declared as a :mfcmd:`prereq` of the loading *modulefile*.